EngineeredReiwa/mindmapify/README.md

-# mindmapify
+# Mindmapify

-Mindmaid is a whiteboard that turns your brainstorms into Mermaid mindmaps with a single click.
+**Mindmapify** is a whiteboard app that instantly converts your brainstorming ideas into [Mermaid](https://mermaid.js.org/) mindmap code.

+Drag, drop, and click — your thoughts, structured and ready to share.

+> “Think freely.
+Export clearly.” ✨